As a blogger or a business owner with a WordPress website, you know the power of comments, don't you?

 Be encouraging: A commenter may sincerely want to understand and clarify the information.

-Never ignore comments with questions: Start your response with "Thanks for your question" or say hi at least; do your best to provide a solution or share resources where a reader can find an answer.
+Never ignore comments with questions.
+Start your response with "Thanks for your question" or "Hi," and do your best to provide a solution or share resources where a reader can find an answer.

-Sincere help and a positive tone of voice are your weapon to build loyalty and turn your WordPress comments into a lead generation tool.
+Sincere help and a positive tone of voice are your weapons for building loyalty and turning your WordPress comments into a lead generation tool.

 3) Encourage discussion and write as if you reply to everyone